Textiles & Embroidery at All Saints' Parish Church, Leamington Spa

 The hood looks like a Victorian original.
 The Orphrey - the decorative band around the neck and down each side at the front - looks like Victorian embroidery re-fixed to a later green background (note the colour mismatch), which is probably the same age as the cream silk damask cope.

-The conservation work will include re-attaching gold threads and then covering the embroidery with protective mesh to prevent further deterioration.
+The conservation work included the painstaking re-attachment of gold threads (couching) and then covering the embroidery with protective mesh to prevent further deterioration.

 We're delighted to have been awarded £7600 from the Heritage Lottery Fund (HLF) for an exciting community project focused on our fabulous collection of historic textiles.
-Made possible by money raised by National Lottery players, the project will include conservation work, exhibitions, workshops, and the creation of a spectacular new item.
+Made possible by money raised by National Lottery players, the project included conservation work by volunteers from The Arts Society (Leamington), exhibitions, workshops, and a lecture.

-Local people are invited to become involved in a number of ways.
-Community workshops will offer opportunities to both adults and children to explore the symbolism used in the embroidery, and to experiment making their own designs.
-A significant part of the collection will be exhibited in church during Heritage Weekend (8-10 September), and a display cabinet will be installed for ongoing use.
-Items will be photographed for new visitor interpretation boards.
+Local people were invited to become involved in a number of ways.
+Community workshops offered opportunities to explore the symbolism used in the embroidery, and to experiment making designs.
+A significant part of the collection was exhibited in church, some items were exhibited in Leamington Museum in the Pump Rooms nearby, and items were photographed for new visitor interpretation boards.

 The recent 'Opus Anglicanum' exhibition at the Victoria and Albert Museum raised public interest in medieval church embroidery.
 Our collection isn't as old as that, but there are some stunning pieces which deserve to be more widely appreciated.
-Participants in our project will see this heritage in a new light, and some will be inspired to develop their creative gifts.
+Participants in our project have been able to see this heritage in a new light, and some, we hope, have been inspired to develop their creative gifts.